top of page

 Staples: The White Tee.

-Articles on the perfect white t-shirt abound, and anyone who breathes this sort of stuff will be very familiar with the formula.
-You won't be taught anything about what contributes to crafting the perfect white tee; rather, you'll discover some google map locations to slightly holier-than-thou, high-street brands, and some price ranges to cover most budgets.
+Articles abound about the perfect white t-shirt, and anyone who breathes this sort of stuff will be very familiar with the formula: You won't be taught anything about what actually contributes to crafting the perfect white tee, rather you'll discover some Google map locating slightly holier-than-thou, high-street brands, and some price ranges to cover most budgets.

 The perfect white tee DNA.

-Just take into consideration, for a second, the Olsen twins, of previous made-to-video fame.
-Their line The Row was born of the same pursuit for the perfect white tee; but unlike many out there, The Row actually succeeded.
+Just take into consideration the Olsen twins of previous made-to-video fame.
+Their line The Row was born of the same pursuit for the perfect white tee, but unlike many out there The Row actually succeeded.

 So what matters most?

 For the perfect fit, a single seam down the centre of the spine is superior to two side seams, in that it prevents unwanted migration of the fabric.
-For those who look at a t-shirt and only see a t-shirt, this sort of consideration might seem over-reaching; but for one who can see that the less something has going on, the more obvious the imperfections are, then the discipline it takes to make something special out of something so discreet, doesn't go unnoticed.
+For those who look at a t-shirt and only see a t-shirt, this sort of consideration might seem over-reaching, but for one who can see that the less something has going on, the more obvious the imperfections are, the discipline it takes to make something special out of something so discreet doesn't go unnoticed.

 No explanations, no apologies.